 Yet another second-floor shophouse unit on Amoy Street, this watering hole stocks more craft beers, spirits beyond Spiffy’s already extensive selection of gin and tonic waters, and a barrel-aged cocktail programme you can buy and enjoy at the tavern-like establishment.
 In the daytime, the bar is take over by Dapper Coffee operations if you'd rather trade alcohol for caffeine.

 Hidden in plain sight, The Secret Mermaid is the alter ego of Shinkansen, a design-your-own salad bar in the CBD.
 The shared space, outfitted with black grilles and brass piping, morphs into a hole-in-the-wall cocktail bar after five in the evening.
 Bottles of gin, rum, tequila, vodka and whisky occupy every nook and cranny in this miniscule hideout, and the bar also has one of the largest collections of American craft spirits.

-Modelled after Gordon Ramsay's casual restaurant of the same name in London, this two-storey restaurant has an excellent bar run by industry veteran William Pravda.
-Sit at the al fresco area that's best for people watching – there are joggers, curious tourists and shopaholics lugging plenty of bags – and sip on classic and innovative cocktails as well as an array of wines.
+Modelled after Gordon Ramsay's casual restaurant of the same name in London, this two-storey restaurant has some excellent cocktail options for those in the Marina Bay area.
+Sit at the al fresco area that's best for people watching – there are joggers, curious tourists and shopaholics lugging plenty of bags – and sip on classic and innovative tipples as well as an array of wines.